vbochenin/vbochenin.github.io/_posts/2022-11-22-running-jmh-from-eclipse.md

 ## Conclusion

-Finally, we've got unified way to run benchmarks from any IDE during development and debugging.
-This is really simplify our daily life.
-We are still running the benchmarks  with `main` method to reduce environment noise and get reliable results for analysis.
+Finally, we've got a unified way to run benchmarks from any IDE during development and debugging.
+This really simplifies our daily life.
+We still run the benchmarks using the main method to reduce environmental noise and get reliable results for analysis.

 _You may find the code in [GitHub](https://github.com/vbochenin/code.vbochenin.github.io/tree/main/benchmark-runner)._